chrisdickinson/neversaw.us/content/drafts/understanding-wasm-pt-3.md

 This is a _lot_ like the sort of **ABI** a process **System Interface** uses.

-In fact, the first preview release of WASI explicitly mimicked the POSIX system interface -- roughly speaking, the system interface common to all variations of UNIX systems.
+In fact, the first preview release of WASI explicitly mimicked the POSIX system interface &mdash; roughly speaking, the system interface common to all variations of UNIX systems.
 This differed from contemporary tools, like emscripten and wasm-bindgen, which treat the interface between the host and WASM module as an internal detail.
 Those tools were designed to take an existing application and